staruth0/reepls-web/brainstorm.md

 Modal, Dialog, Popover, Tooltip, Tabs, Slider,
 Alerts and Toasts

+- react-hot-toast or react-toastify
+- sweetalert2 or

 npm i @cloudinary/url-gen @cloudinary/react

 uninstall: editorjs, radix-ui,

 Problemss

+- Check if online

 - Create Post Pop Over has a slight border radius problem (check in dark mode)
 - There might be possibility fo xss attacks via editor????
 - Alert for everything: account exits with email already in use,
 - Should sideba r show when visiting other users [page?]

+- Profile page and link disabled if not logged in

 Do Next